cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/SourceApi.md

 	domain = "LOCAL"
 )

-id = 1 # int | Specifies the id of the Protection Source registration.
+id = 1 # int | Specifies the id of the Protection Source registration. request_initiator_type = "UIUser" # str | Specifies the type of request from UI, which is used for services like magneto to determine the priority of requests. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Get a Protection Source registration.
 	api_response = client.source.get_protection_source_registration(id)
+	pprint(api_response)
+except ApiException as e:
+	print("Exception when calling SourceApi->get_protection_source_registration: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Get a Protection Source registration.
+	api_response = client.source.get_protection_source_registration(id, request_initiator_type=request_initiator_type)
 	pprint(api_response)
 except ApiException as e:
 	print("Exception when calling SourceApi->get_protection_source_registration: %s\n" % e)